Is a Dog’s Mouth REALLY Cleaner That A Human’s Mouth?

 Just like human’s!

 At Dillon Family Dentistry, we love dogs (and cats too!) and hope that you give your pets the best care possible.
 But don’t forget yourself and your human family!
-Proper oral hygiene at home, including regular brushing and flossing, along with seeing your dentist on a regular basis, can help you keep your teeth healthy for life.
+Proper oral hygiene at home, including regular brushing and flossing, along with seeing your local dentist on a regular basis, can help you keep your teeth healthy for life.

 Your friends, family and dog will love you for it!